Uganda

 Small business support

-National policy for SMEs includes innovation support, capacity building, access to finance, and new legal formalisation.
-A certification scheme for green social enterprises is in development, designed to support equity, inclusiveness and environmentally friendly businesses for sustainable development".
+National policy for SMEs includes innovation support, capacity building, access to finance and new legal formalisation.
+A certification scheme for green social enterprises, designed to support equity, inclusiveness and environmentally friendly businesses for sustainable development has been approved.
+A core component of the national Green Jobs Programme launched in 2020 is planned support for 300,000 Jua-kalis to green their business models and practices through provision of green technologies, business start-up tool kits, training, green enterprise certification and accreditation.

-National policy for SMEs includes innovation support, capacity building, access to finance, and new legal formalisation.
-A certification scheme for green social enterprises is in development, designed to support equity, inclusiveness and environmentally friendly businesses for sustainable development".
+National policy for SMEs includes innovation support, capacity building, access to finance and new legal formalisation.
+A certification scheme for green social enterprises, designed to support equity, inclusiveness and environmentally friendly businesses for sustainable development has been approved.
+A core component of the national Green Jobs Programme launched in 2020 is planned support for 300,000 Jua-kalis to green their business models and practices through provision of green technologies, business start-up tool kits, training, green enterprise certification and accreditation.

 Carbon budgeting